1. Why use this guide?

 It will also explain how to find out which division a marine belonged to.

-Read our guide on Royal Navy operations in the Second World War for information on how to find Royal Marines' unit war diaries.
+Read our guide on Royal Navy operations in the Second World War, specifically the section on combined operations for information on how to find Royal Marines' unit war diaries.

 2. How to find a Royal Marine's division